bingyue-chen/home/README.md

 ***

-> My name is Bing Yue Chen, come from Taiwan, and I am a technology developer.
+> My name is Bing Yue Chen, living in Taiwan, a technology developer.
 > I love developing service to let people convenient.
-> I graduated from computer science at National Sun Yet-Sen university.
-> I have few years in a startup, now I am in a startup called iishare.
+> I have few years in a startup, now I am in Giftpack.